 It is a difficult decision to move a loved one into a nursing home.
 Despite the care taken in choosing a facility and making frequent visits, the family must trust the facility to properly care for the residents.
 The Nashville nursing home negligence lawyers at Matt Hardin Law know how difficult it is for families to learn that trust has been betrayed.
-Our injury attorneys represent victims of nursing home abuse and negligence in Nashville and the surrounding areas, including Brentwood, Clarksville, Cookeville, Franklin Gallatin, Lebanon, Murfreesboro, and across Davison County.
+Our injury attorneys represent victims of nursing home abuse and negligence in Nashville and the surrounding areas, including Brentwood, Clarksville, Cookeville, Franklin Gallatin, Mt.
+Juliet, Murfreesboro, and across Davison County.

 According to the National Center on Elder Abuse, almost one in three nursing homes had been cited for violations that could have caused actual harm to a resident between 1999 and 2001.
 Nearly one in ten nursing homes had violations that caused harm or serious injury to residents or placed them in danger of death.
 In a 2010 study, more than 50% of nursing home staff admitted to mistreating patients in the prior year.

 Approximately 3.2 million Americans lived in nursing homes in 2008.
 The 2010 Census recorded that people aged 65 and older comprised 13% of the U.S. population.
 It is projected that this percentage will grow to 20% by 2050, with approximately 19 million people being 85 or older.
 As more people enter nursing homes, it becomes increasingly important to hold these facilities responsible for their actions and watch for signs of abuse or negligence.
 Our Nashville attorneys have helped many families who have questions or claims related to loved ones living in nursing homes.

 Families of nursing home residents should be on the lookout for indications of: